A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Ringbooker-style AI receptionist Consistency, booking recovery, routine call handling, after-hours coverage Needs good trust design and a clear human path

-• AI Receptionist starting at $95/month for 50 calls
+Smith.ai AI Receptionist ~$95/month 50 calls

-That does not automatically decide the answer.
+That does not automatically decide the comparison.
+But it does make the tradeoff visible.

 Why salons often do not need a full receptionist layer on every call